TarVK/model-react/README.md

     text = new Field("");
 }
 ```
 will bind `text` to the wrong model.
-We can also explicetely bind the model to solve this:
+We can also explicitly bind the model to solve this:
 ```js
 import {BaseModel, Field} from "model-react";
 import {MyOtherModel} from "./Somewhere";